Quiver mutations and Boolean reflection monoids: Acknowledgements

 \section{Acknowledgements}

 The authors would like to express their gratitude to B. Everitt, W. N. Franzsen, R. Schiffler, and C. C. Xi for helpful discussions.
-The authors are very grateful to the anonymous reviewers for the valuable comments and suggestions.
+The authors are very grateful to the anonymous reviewer for the comments and valuable suggestions, especially, the reviewer pointed out an error in the former version.
 B. Duan was supported by China Scholarship Council to visit Department of Mathematics at University of Connecticut and he would like to thank R. Schiffler for hospitality during his visit.
 This work was partially supported by the National Natural Science Foundation of China (no. 11771191, 11371177, 11501267, 11401275).
 The research of J.-R. Li on this project is supported by the Minerva foundation with funding from the Federal German Ministry for Education and Research, and by the Austrian Science Fund (FWF): M 2633 Meitner Program.

 \begin{bibdiv} \begin{biblist}

 \bib{B69}{article}{ author={Bannai, E.}, title={Automorphisms of irreducible Weyl groups}, journal={J. Fac.
 Sci.
 Univ.
 Tokyo Sect.
 I}, date={1969}, volume={16}, pages={273--286}}